-We report regression results using data that are aggregated to the municipality level in Appendix Table B6.
-The patterns that we find here do not emerge when we study the correlates of selective abstention using these aggregate-level data; some of the regression coefficients are statistically insignificant, and the magnitude of the point estimates changes considerably due to the aggregation.
-This highlights the importance of individual-level data, if we want to properly understand what kind of factors explain the phenomenon and to what extent.
-These remarks echo the findings of Matsusaka and Palda (1993) who compare correlates of voter turnout in Canadian survey and aggregate data, indicating that the latter specification may be lead to an ecological fallacy.
+We conclude our analysis by analyzing the turnout gap using data that are aggregated to the municipality level.
+These regression results are available in Appendix Table C1.
+Our exercise highlights the importance of individual-level data, if we want to properly understand what kind of factors explain selective abstention in simultaneous elections and to what extent.
+The patterns that we find in Table 1 do not emerge when we study the correlates of selective abstention using the aggregate-level data; some of the regression coefficients are statistically insignificant, and the magnitude of the point estimates changes considerably due to the aggregation.
+These remarks echo the findings of Matsusaka and Palda (1993) who compare correlates of voter turnout in Canadian survey and aggregate data, indicating that the latter specification may lead to an ecological fallacy.